tordj/WonderGUI/doc/guide/The WG Object Model.md

 ```

-Not that this is anything we recommend since it negates the advantages of smart pointers, but it is a good trick to know since it might come in handy in special cases, like when writing wrappers for other languages.
+Not that this is not anything we recommend since it negates the advantages of smart pointers, but it is a good trick to know since it might come in handy in special cases, like when writing wrappers for other languages.